anirudh2312/artificial-intelligence/UAV Intelligent Path Planning for Wilderness Search and Rescue/Readme.md

 cc_var.py is the implementation of the variation alogirthm of complete coverage.

-Heatmap1 and heatmap2 have the coordinates of the wild park and the corresponding probability of finding the person at those corrdiantes.
+Heatmap1 and heatmap2 have the coordinates of the wild park and the corresponding probability of finding the person at those coordinates.

 output_cc_heatmap1 is the output of cc.py on heatmap1
 output_cc_heatmap2 is the output of cc.py on heatmap2
 output_cc_var_heatmap1 is the output of cc_var.py on heatmap1
 output_cc_var_heatmap2 is the output of cc_var.py on heatmap2

+The output files show the coordinates in an order in which UAV should visit first so as to minimize the amount of time to search.